muratk3n/thirdwave/en/tweets/2020/week15a.md

 ---

 Bad times, and as if on cue, weather is also bad..
-Or were we changing the weather even daily with out activity?
+Or were we changing the weather even daily with our activity?

 *2020-4-5 18:56:4*